A Strong Culture of Responsibility Matters

 3. Clear Strategy

-The strategic plans for both the near and long term future should be well-known throughout the organization…from top to bottom.
-Each employee should have a clear sense of how they will contribute and of what success will look like.
-This strategic clarity is what will drive consistent implementation throughout the organization.
+The strategic plans for both the near and long term future should be well-known throughout the organization — from top to bottom.
+Each employee should have a clear line of sight of how they will contribute and of what success will look like at the individual, team, and organizational levels.

 Each team and department will have their own goals that derive from the overall strategy and will be held accountable for monitoring and reaching those goals.